aavishay/right-sizer/README.md

 ### General Questions

 **Q: Will Right-Sizer cause downtime?**
 A: With Kubernetes 1.33+, CPU adjustments use in-place resizing without downtime.
-Memory decreases still require pod restarts.

 **Q: How does it differ from VPA (Vertical Pod Autoscaler)?**
 A: Right-Sizer offers more control, custom policies, better production safety features, and works alongside HPA.
 It's designed for production use with extensive safety mechanisms.